datacarpentry/NEON-R-Tabular-Time-Series/_posts/R/dc-tabular-time-series/2015-01-08-TS04-Dplyr-For-Time-Series-In-R.md

 `HARV.grp.year`.
 We can combine these steps using `pipes` in the `dplyr` package.

-We can use `Pipes` to string functions or processing steps together.
+We can use `pipes` to string functions or processing steps together.
 The output of each step is fed directly into the next step using the syntax: `%>%`.
 This means we don't need to save the output of each intermediate step as a new `R` object.